claucece/claucece.github.io/_posts/2022-03-08-management-one-one.md

 help.
 It doesn’t.
 E-mailed status reports say one thing to 90 percent of the people who write them: “You don’t value my time.”"

-I whole heartedly agree with the quoted text.
+I whole-heartedly agree with the quoted text.
 When I go to 1:1s with people I mentor/lead/manage, I usually come prepared.
 I already know they have been working on `x` feature because I reviewed the PR or saw it.
-I already know they are interested on working on `x` because they said so in a team meeting or in a chat.
+I already know they are interested in working on `x` because they said so in a team meeting or in a chat.
 I have ways to find the information of what they have been doing by looking at jira tickets, attending project meetings, reading git commits, opening the slides of their presentations, and more.
 And, even if I don't have all the information, I trust my colleagues to do the right work.
 I don't need to micromanage anyone and I don't need them to repeat statuses for me.
-Those status found on jiras or more, though, provide me with valuable information to discuss in our 1:1.
+Those statuses found on jiras or more, though, provide me with valuable information to discuss in our 1:1.

-I usually write the things I want to discuss in the 1:1s.
-They involve either coding together a solution, discussing the comments on a PR, figuring our together how to run a meeting, finding the strategy to move some work forward and more.
+I usually write down the things I want to discuss in the 1:1s.
+They involve either coding together a solution, discussing the comments on a PR, figuring our together how to run a meeting, finding the strategy to move some work forward, and more.
 And, more importantly, they also involve finding opportunities.
 If a person casually says on chat or in a meeting that they are interested in `x` project, then, I usually try to dig more.
 How interested are they?
-Is there a paper around that project they will be interested that I can share?
+Is there a paper around that project they would be interested in that I can share?
 Is there a person I can introduce them to?
 Is there a conference they can attend?

 A 1:1 is also the place for me to share information that they might not know.
 This